Isha-Rana-Dahiya/SurveyAnalysisTest1/README.md

 Resources -
-Azure storage account - blob
+Azure storage account - blob-Training documents need to be stored in Azure blob storage container with CORS enabled for Azure document intelligence
-doc intelligence service
-resource group
+Use Custom extraction model which is in GA as they would last for 3 years and do not use preview as they last for three months. doc intelligence service resource group
-Create a custom extraction project document intelligence studio refer to guidelines for labelling custom model.
+Create a custom extraction project document intelligence studio refer to guidelines for labelling custom model

 Forming a connection to training data
     - will use doc intelli resource from azure